 You have to enable explicit proxy feature in system/feature.
 No licence is required.

 This kind of proxy is very usefull because you don’t have to change anything on client PC.
 This is totaly transparent for them.
 However, FGT certificat must be trusted by clients.

 You have to configure an IPV4 policy in proxy inspection mode.
-Regarding HTTPS, you have to enable http-redirect-policy (only in cli).
+Moreover, regarding HTTPS traffic, you have to enable http-redirect-policy (only in cli).
 Funny things, when it is not enable, radio button to enable this option through GUI is hidden.
-But when it is enable, radio button is on GUI…
+But when it is enable, radio button is displayed on GUI…

 As you may know, in HTTPS, domain name is transmitted in clear (hello packet) but complete URL (path and parameters) is encrypted after TCP connexion is established.